Last updated: September 2024

 📌 Most of what you pin should be your content and NOT other people’s.

-📌 Pinterest LOVES new pin designs in the 2:3 image format.
+📌 Pinterest LOVES new images in the 2:3 pin format.

 📌 Don’t waste time posting square or landscape images.